Beginner's guide to investing

 It's also important to remember that any investment comes with risk.
 All investments can go down as well as up, and you may get back less than you invest.

 If you're unsure about your investment options, we'd always advise talking to a Specialist Financial Adviser from Wesleyan Financial Services.
-Book an appointment for a no-obligation consultation.
+Book an appointment for no-obligation advice.

 Investment asset classes